zefirka/reduxto/README.md

 }
 ```

 This sttructure will be ok.
-And reduxto will provide actions:
+And reduxto will provide actions

 #### Actions